Deadline for submission to this track: Tuesday 25th June 2019

-Notification of outcome to authors: Monday 22nd July 2019
+Notification of outcome to authors: Week beginning 12th August 2019

 The DPH 2019 conference review panel welcomes submissions from colleagues across professions and sectors with an interest in digital public health.
 The quality of the programme depends on your submissions and we thank you for choosing this conference to present and share your work.

-Your work can be submitted to this track under one of the following categories:
+Your work can be submitted to this track in the following formats:

 How to submit

-All submissions to this track must be made via the online system.
+All submissions to this track must be made via the DPH online system.
 You will be prompted to create an ‘EasyChair’ account on your first visit if you do not already have one.
 Submissions must be submitted in the required format.
-Please refer to DPH submission guidance.

 Long paper, short paper and poster & demo submissions will be reviewed by the DPH 2019 review panel and assessed on a number of criteria including written quality, scientific contribution, originality, suitability for the conference scope and overall quality.
 Each submission is reviewed by at least two members of the panel according to the reviewing criteria.
 From time to time panel members may feel that a particular submission lends itself to a different format to that which is proposed, and in these cases, authors will be invited to consider an alternative format.
 Authors will be notified of the outcome via email in the week beginning 12th August.